-At MIT we let our work speak for itself.
-Our kind of engineer views praise as an invitation to tackle the next problem—and the harder, the better.
+At MIT, we let our work speak for itself.
+Our kind of engineer views praise as an invitation to tackle the next problem—the harder, the better.

-The challenges we seek to solve, from cybersecurity to fusion energy to Alzheimer’s, require more than apps.
+The challenges we seek to solve, from cybersecurity to fusion energy to antibiotic resistance, require more than apps.

 Our kind of innovation can take decades.
 We bet on start-ups where the return on investment may be far on the horizon.
 We develop new infrastructures and entirely new markets.

 We believe in digging deep and learning for the long-term.
-Quantum computing, self-healing materials, programming bacteria to fix atmospheric nitrogen, and autonomous vehicles require rigor, passion, and a breakthrough, or two, or three …
+Quantum computing, self-healing materials, nitrogen-fixing crops, and autonomous vehicles require rigor, passion, and a breakthrough, or two, or three …

-Deep technology and science-based engineering are at the heart of what we do and who we are—key ingredients in our special sauce.
-To empower our community we must support people with the right resources and spaces to discover and innovate—like MIT.nano, a restored Main Group, and many major renovation projects across the School.
+Deep technology and science-based engineering are at the heart of what we do and who we are—the key ingredients in our special sauce.
+To empower our community, we must support our faculty and students with the right resources and spaces to discover and innovate—like MIT.nano, Project Manus, and the Kendall Square Initiative.

 It’s ambitious, but we like to run headfirst at the difficult stuff.

-The purposes of our School, the Institute, and this campaign converge around one center of gravity: the people who are devoted to making the world a better place.
-We need to attract, retain, and enable them with undergraduate scholarships, graduate fellowships, professorships, and discretionary funds to get new faculty members off to a great start.
-Likewise, by further investing in open online learning and K–12 outreach, including our amazing Office of Engineering Outreach Programs, we will inspire others beyond our campus and tap into talent around the globe.
+The purposes of our school, the Institute, and this campaign converge around one center of gravity: the people who are devoted to making the world a better place.
+We need to attract, retain, and enable them with undergraduate scholarships, graduate fellowships, professorships, and discretionary funds.
+Likewise, by further investing in open online learning and K–12 outreach, including Office of Engineering Outreach Programs, we will inspire others beyond our campus and tap into talent around the globe.